JustinLindsey/BellaBeat-Case-Study/README.md

 After the cleaning in Excel, it is time to do a bit of validation and cleaning in SQL.
 For the full cleaning script click [here](https://github.com/JustinLindsey/BellaBeat-Case-Study/blob/main/BellaBeatsCleaning.sql).
 I began by going through each of the tables and converting the 'dates' column to DATETIME datatype.
 ```
-/* ---- Checking SleepDays Table ----*/
+-- DONE FOR EVERY TABLE
 SELECT *
 FROM SleepDays
 LIMIT 25;
 -- Changing the datatype of the 'dates' column' to DATETIME
 ALTER TABLE SleepDays